Analysing Factorizations of Action-Value Networks for Cooperative Multi-Agent Reinforcement Learning: Related Work

 \section{Related Work}

-Recently, many works have applied deep RL techniques to MASs, achieving great performance. \citeauthor{cooperative} \cite{cooperative} compare the performance of many standard deep reinforcement learning algorithms (like DQN, DDPG and TRPO) using a variety of learning schemes (joint learners, fully independent learners, etc.) on both discrete and continuous tasks, assessing and comparing their performance. \citeauthor{madrl} \cite{madrl} present a variation on DQN capable of dealing with both competitive and cooperative settings in Pong.
-Applications of techniques to enhance the learning process have also been investigated: \citeauthor{lenient} \cite{lenient} apply leniency to independent double DQN learners in a coordinated grid world problem, while \citeauthor{experience} \cite{experience} propose a novel approach to stabilize the experience replay buffer in DQNs by conditioning on when the samples were collected, thereby easing the non-stationarity of independent learning.
+Recently, many works have applied deep reinforcement learning techniques to multi-agent systems, achieving great performance. \citeauthor{cooperative} \cite{cooperative} compare the performance of many standard deep reinforcement learning algorithms (like DQN, DDPG and TRPO) using a variety of learning schemes (joint learners, fully independent learners, etc.) on both discrete and continuous tasks, assessing and comparing their performance. \citeauthor{madrl} \cite{madrl} present a variation of DQN capable of dealing with both competitive and cooperative settings in Pong.
+Applications of techniques to enhance the learning process have also been investigated: \citeauthor{lenient} \cite{lenient} apply leniency to independent double DQN learners in a coordinated gridworld problem, while \citeauthor{experience} \cite{experience} propose a novel approach to stabilize the experience replay buffer in DQNs by conditioning on when the samples were collected, thereby easing the non-stationarity of independent learners.
 Communication between agents has also been explored: \citeauthor{backprop} \cite{backprop} investigate the emergence of a communication mechanism that can be directly learned through backpropagation.
-However, none of these works compare alternate representations of $Q$-values for such networks.
+However, none of these works compare alternative representations of $Q$-values for such networks.
+Another interesting line of work is that of agent definition: \citeauthor{definition} \cite{definition} analyse how different agents definitions in a multi-agent system affect how efficiently these can be learned and modelled.